|

 Comments:

-what type of investment has the least amount of risk
+• what type of investment has the highest risk

-what type of investment has the least risk
+• what type of investment has the least amount of risk